device42/device42-docs/docs/auto-discovery/d42-ping-sweep.md

 ### General Ping Sweep Usage Considerations

-Please add the respective subnets in Device42 before discovering and uploading IP information – otherwise all IPs will go to an "undefined" subnet.
+Please add the respective subnets in Device42 before discovering and uploading IP information, otherwise, all IPs will go to an "undefined" subnet.

 **Ping Sweep considerations and best practices:**

 - MAC address discovery works only for local LANs.
 - If the reverse DNS option is selected, discovery will take longer.
 - Depending on the behavior of your network devices, some subnets or IP addresses will show up as used.
-For example, some networks that live behind load balancers, as some LBs will reply to pings for every IP on a given range.
+For example, as some load balancers reply to pings for every IP on a given range, networks that live behind these load balancers may show up as used.
 - Doing a discovery using a wireless card would only discover itself.
 - Please note that there's both a built-in Ping Sweep tool and a standalone [external Ping Sweep utility](#using-the-external-ping-sweep-utility) version of the tool that runs as a standalone Windows application.